ABOUT G MAJOR MUSIC THEORY, LLC

 ABOUT GILBERT DeBENEDETTI

-I teach Music Theory at the University of Pittsburgh at Greensburg and for many years taught at the Pittsburgh High School for Creative and Perfoming Arts (CAPA).
-As a result of my (Advanced Placement) Music Theory course at CAPA, I have been chosen to be a Reader and a member of the Development Committee for the AP exam.
+I taught Music Theory at the University of Pittsburgh at Greensburg and at the Pittsburgh High School for Creative and Performing Arts (CAPA).
+As a result of my (Advanced Placement) Music Theory course at CAPA, I was chosen to be a Reader and a member of the Development Committee for the AP exam.
 I am indebted to Janet Waanders and Brent Sandene at the Educational Testing Service (ETS) for nominating me for this committee, and to my committee chairs, Jane Clendinning and Pat McCreless for their advice and encouragement.
 Their faith in my abilities has inspired much of my work in Music Theory Pedagogy.

-I also teach piano privately and a class piano course at Pitt Greensburg.
+I also taught piano privately and a class piano course at Pitt Greensburg.
 I have published numerous compositions for beginning pianists and have presented several papers on teaching piano.
 My Free Piano Music! pages contain downloads of original arrangements for piano, and attracts thousands of visitors daily.

 Sometimes these visitors ask why I am so generous to offer these arrangements for free.
 I usually answer that arranging pieces for beginning pianists is a hobby of mine which I enjoy doing anyway.
 But the reason for the free pages on this site is a little different.
 I consider these pages to be like a professional publication.
 Scholars do not publish articles, or even books usually, for the money.
 After all, scholarly publications hardly pay anything at all.
 Instead, they publish because they enjoy doing the research, they are in a publish-or-perish obsessed institution, and because they like to see their name out there in front of their colleagues--they like the fame.
 Well, fortunately I have been spared the publish or perish culture of universities, but I do very much enjoy doing the research, and, I confess, the fame is good for my ego as well.